 As discussed in the previous point, create test segments among your audience to see response rates with different types of incentives and even no incentives.
 Analyze the results to see which factors are driving the responses and optimize accordingly.

-Survey incentive ideas worth stealing
+Some survey incentives ideas worth stealing

 As per a survey published by BMC Medical Research Methodology journal, surveys with incentives have a better response rate.
 Their data showed that prepaid incentives and repeated follow-ups increase the response rate and also the quality of the survey data.